 8.2.
 Your e-Wallet is denominated in one of the currencies we offer as available for denomination.

-8.4.
-The electronic money in your e-Wallet belongs to you as the natural or body corporate registered as your Payoma Account holder.
+8.5.
+The electronic money in your e-Wallet belongs to you as the natural person or body corporate registered as your Payoma Account holder.
 No person other than you has any rights in relation to the funds held in your e-Wallet, except if it is provided by the law.

 Your e-Wallet is not a bank account

-8.5.
+8.6.
 Your e-Wallet is not a bank account.
 This means that UK Financial Services Compensation Scheme (FSCS) does not apply to your e-Wallet.
 If we become insolvent, something that is very unlikely to happen, you may lose the electronic money held in your e-Wallet.
-However, the European Electronic Money Directive 2009/110/EC and national legislation in the UK apply to us and are designed to ensure the safety and liquidity of funds deposited in electronic money accounts.
+However, the UK legislation regulation for electronic money institutions, that applies to us, is designed to ensure safety and liquidity of funds deposited in electronic money accounts.

 9. OPENING YOUR E-WALLET

 9.1.
-When we open for you Payoma Account we simultaneously open for you one e- Wallet.
+When we open your Payoma Account we simultaneously open for you one e-Wallet.

 9.2.
 After you have opened your Payoma Account you may open additional e-Wallets.